tarc/tarc/README.md

 ### Hi there 👋

 I'm Tarcísio.
+I'm talking from Osasco, São Paulo metropolitan area, Brazil.

-I'm a software engineer working with market data at a major financial market company here in Brazil.
+I'm a software engineer and I work mostly with C++, and in the .NET platform.

+With some luck you may find something of use in the mess of repos I keep here.
+I guess the pinned ones are the most worth checking.
+But anyway, be my guest and take a look arround ;)

+- 📫 How to reach me: tarcisio.genaro@gmail.com

 <!--
 **tarc/tarc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.